-Lawrence MacDonald is vice president for communications and policy outreach.
-He also oversees the Center's operations.
+Lawrence MacDonald is vice president for communications and policy outreach and also oversees the Center's operations.
 A specialist in development policy communications and a former foreign correspondent, he works to increase the influence of CGD's research and analysis by leading an integrated communications program that includes events, publications, media relations, online engagement, and government and NGO outreach.

 Ellen Mackenzie, director of finance and operations, serves as the Center's treasurer while managing and leading the administrative, business planning, accounting, budgeting, human resource, and information technology efforts of the organization.
-Before joining CGD, Mackenzie was the director of finance and operations at the Global Fund for Children (GFC).
-She has more than 15 years of experience working with nonprofit organizations.
+Before joining CGD, Mackenzie was the director of finance and operations at the Global Fund for Children.
+She has more than 15 years of experience working with nonprofit organizations and has a BA in business management from New York University.

-Sarah Marchal Murray, director of institutional advancement and Board secretary, collaborates with staff and Board members on initiatives aimed at engaging the philanthropic community interested in supporting CGD's mission.
-She brings to CGD over 15 years of experience working with economic and social development organizations in corporate and nonprofit sectors, most recently as director of development for WaterAid America.
-Early in her career she worked as a political media consultant and as a Peace Corps volunteer.
+Sarah Marchal Murray, director of institutional advancement and Board secretary, collaborates with staff and Board members to engage the philanthropic community in supporting CGD.
+She has more than 15 years of experience working with development organizations in the corporate, political, and nonprofit sectors.
+She previously worked at WaterAid America, CCS Consulting, and was a Peace Corps Volunteer in Guyana.
+She is a graduate of Villanova University and earned her Master's from SIPA at Columbia University.

-Todd Moss is vice president for programs and senior fellow.
-In addition to his institutional responsibilities, his research focuses on U.S.-Africa relations and financial issues facing sub-Saharan Africa, including policies that affect private capital flows, debt, and aid.
-Moss led the Center's project on Nigerian debt and also works on IDA replenishments, the African Development Bank, and the economic crisis in Zimbabwe.
+Todd Moss is vice president for programs and senior fellow and leads CGD's Oil-to-Cash initiative, which is investigating the potential of direct cash transfers of oil revenue to citizens as a means to strengthen the social compact.
+He previously led CGD work that opened the way for billions of dollars in debt relief for Nigeria.
 From 2007 to 2008, he took leave from the Center to serve as deputy assistant secretary in the Bureau of African Affairs at the U.S. Department of State.
 His most recent book is African Development: Making Sense of the Issues and Actors.